consbio/mapservice-clientlib/README.md

 ## Usage

-The clients package in this library contains Python classes that interface with a given web service API.
-Below are some examples:
+Below are some examples of each supported map service web API standard:

 ### ArcGIS Resources